So, you want the best screen capture apps for Chrome OS so you can record your screen easily (and for free).

 This is where the “Caps Lock” key usually is on a traditional QWERTY keyboard.
-AFter you press the key, you may see it in your apps library, or you can search for it using the search bar.
+After you press the key, you may see it in your apps library, or you can search for it using the search bar.
 Either way, just launch the app.

-Step 3: Record your screen
+Step 3: Capture your screen or desktop

 I can’t provide specific instructions as everyone is using it to record for their own project, so set it up to record best for whatever you’re doing.

-For example, if you’re recording a presentation, you may want to set it to record your entire screen and then have the video saved to your local disk as an MP4 file for easy viewing later.
+For example, if you’re recording a presentation, you may want to set it to do a full page screen capture, and then have the video saved to your local disk as an .MP4 file for easy viewing later.

 Whatever you’re recording, adjust the settings to your liking.
 If you don’t know what you’re doing, search for help online, or just leave it as default.